Ahaiman/where-2-fly/README.md

 ## How Does It Work?

-First, choose the country you want to recive information about, by clicking the plane icon.
+First, choose the country you want to receive information about by clicking the plane icon.
 Countries which do not allow entry, will have the description "No entry at this time", and a lock icon next to it.

-Otherwise, click on the details referns for more information about COVID-19 state in the country.
+Otherwise, click on the details reference for more information about COVID-19 state in the country.
 If you are interested in booking the flight, go ahead and add it to your cart, using the plus icon.

 ## How Does It Looks Like?